RSDKModding/RSDKv4-Decompilation/README.md

   * [Sonic 1 (Android, Via Amazon)](https://www.amazon.com.au/Sega-of-America-Sonic-Hedgehog/dp/B00D74DVKM)
   * [Sonic 2 (Android, Via Amazon)](https://www.amazon.com.au/Sega-of-America-Sonic-Hedgehog/dp/B00HAPRVWS)

-Even if your platform isn't supported by the official releases, you **must** buy or officially download it for the assets (you don't need to run the official release, you just need the game assets)
+Even if your platform isn't supported by the official releases, you **must** buy or officially download it for the assets (you don't need to run the official release, you just need the game assets).

-If you want to transfer your save from the official mobile versions, the **Android pre-forever** file path is `Android/data/com.sega.sonic1 or 2/SGame.bin` (other versions may have different file paths).
-Copy that file to the `SData.bin` in the EXE folder.
+If you want to transfer your save(s) from the official mobile version(s), the **Android pre-forever** file path is `Android/data/com.sega.sonic1 or 2/SGame.bin` (other versions may have different file paths).
+Copy that file into the decompilation's folder with the name `SData.bin`.

 # Additional Tweaks
 * Added a built in script compiler.
 Similar to the one found in RSDKv3, but tweaked up to match the new syntax for the scripts used in RSDKv4.
 * Added a built in mod loader and API, allowing to easily create and play mods with features such as save file redirection, custom achievements and XML GameConfig data.
 * Custom menu and networking system for Sonic 2 multiplayer, allowing anyone to host and join servers and play 2P VS.
 * There is now a `settings.ini` file that the game uses to load all settings, similar to Sonic Mania.
-* Dev menu can now be accessed from anywhere by pressing the `ESC` key if enabled in the config.
+* The dev menu can now be accessed from anywhere by pressing the `ESC` key if enabled in the config.
 * The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all been ported and are enabled if `devMenu` is enabled in the config.
 * A number of additional dev menu debug features have been added:
-  * `F1` will load the first scene in the Presentation stage list (usually the title screen)
+  * `F1` will load the first scene in the Presentation stage list (usually the title screen).
-  * `F2` and `F3` will load the previous and next scene in the current stage list
+  * `F2` and `F3` will load the previous and next scene in the current stage list.
-  * `F5` will reload the current scene, as well as all assets and scripts
+  * `F5` will reload the current scene, as well as all assets and scripts.
-  * `F8` and `F9` will visualize touch screen and object hitboxes
+  * `F8` and `F9` will visualize touch screen and object hitboxes.
-  * `F10` will activate a palette overlay that shows the game's 8 internal palettes in real time
+  * `F10` will activate a palette overlay that shows the game's 8 internal palettes in real time.
 * Added the idle screen dimming feature from Sonic Mania Plus, as well as allowing the user to disable it or set how long it takes for the screen to dim.

 # How to build